youngskilled/js-filter/README.md

 ### Changelog ###

+**Version 0.2.9**
+Updated pagination to work in the same way that the master branch works for simplicity sake.
+Fixed a few linting issues.

 **Version 0.2.8**
 Added non-minified version of plugin to the dist folder and edited the dependency version of jQuery.